 Effectiveness, efficiency, and user satisfaction were measured in the test.
 Effectiveness was evaluated as the success or failure to complete the task; efficiency was measured as the time spent on performing the task; and user satisfaction was assessed through a satisfaction score.
 Upon accomplishing the ten tasks, the participants were required to fill out a Likert scale immediately.
-The scale included the following factors: accessibility ("Can you locate the required information easily?"), clarity ("Are the function identifications of the App clearly described?"), ease of use ("Are the functions and services of the App easy to use and master?"), efficiency ("Is the system efficient during use?"), usefulness ("Are the functions and services of the App easy to be the App appeal to you?"), and satisfaction ("Are you satisfied with the App?").
+The scale included the following factors: accessibility ("Can you locate the required information easily?"), clarity ("Are the function identifications of the App clearly described?"), ease of use ("Are the functions and services of the App easy to use and master?"), efficiency ("Is the system efficient during use?"), usefulness ("Are the functions and services of the App useful for learning and research in your opinion?
+Does the App appeal to you?"), and satisfaction ("Are you satisfied with the App?").
 The participants scored the five factors from one to seven based on their experiences.
-The three measured attributes were coupled with the notes taken while the participants accomplished the tasks, and the comments and recommendations of the participants regarding potential changes to the mobile App were obtained.
+The three measured attributes were coupled with the notes taken while the participants regarding potential changes to the mobile App were obtained.